publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch173/schI/m__us_usc_t10_s2915.md

     1984—Subsec. (b)(1).
 [Pub.
 L. 98–525][/us/pl/98/525] substituted “use of such forms of energy has the potential for” for “use of solar energy has the potential for”.

     1982—[Pub.
-L. 97–321, § 801(b)(2)][/us/pl/97/321/s801/b/2], substituted “renewable forms of energy in new facilities” for “solar energy systems” in section catchline.
+L. 97–321][/us/pl/97/321], § 801(b)(2), substituted “renewable forms of energy in new facilities” for “solar energy systems” in section catchline.

     Subsec. (a).
 [Pub.
-L. 97–321, § 801(b)(1)(A)][/us/pl/97/321/s801/b/1/A], substituted “energy systems using solar energy or other renewable forms of energy” and “such form of energy would” for “solar energy systems” and “solar energy would”, respectively.
+L. 97–321][/us/pl/97/321], § 801(b)(1)(A), substituted “energy systems using solar energy or other renewable forms of energy” and “such form of energy would” for “solar energy systems” and “solar energy would”, respectively.

     Subsec. (b)(1).
 [Pub.
-L. 97–321, § 801(b)(1)(B)][/us/pl/97/321/s801/b/1/B], substituted “energy systems using solar energy or other renewable forms of energy” for “solar energy systems” and directed that “such form of energy has” be substituted for “a solar energy has”, but “a solar energy has” did not appear in par.
+L. 97–321][/us/pl/97/321], § 801(b)(1)(B), substituted “energy systems using solar energy or other renewable forms of energy” for “solar energy systems” and directed that “such form of energy has” be substituted for “a solar energy has”, but “a solar energy has” did not appear in par.
 (1).
 See 1984 Amendment note above.

     Subsec. (b)(2).
 [Pub.
-L. 97–321, § 801(b)(1)(B)(i)][/us/pl/97/321/s801/b/1/B/i], substituted “energy systems using solar energy or other renewable forms of energy” for “solar energy systems”.
+L. 97–321][/us/pl/97/321], § 801(b)(1)(B)(i), substituted “energy systems using solar energy or other renewable forms of energy” for “solar energy systems”.

     Subsec. (c).
 [Pub.
-L. 97–321, § 801(b)(1)(C)][/us/pl/97/321/s801/b/1/C]–(E), substituted: in par.
+L. 97–321][/us/pl/97/321], § 801(b)(1)(C)–(E), substituted: in par.
 (1) “an energy system using solar energy or other renewable forms of energy” for “a solar energy system” before “for a facility” and in items (A) and (B) “such a system” for “a solar energy system”; in par.
 (2)(A) “an energy system using solar energy or other renewable forms of energy” for “a solar energy system”; and in par.
 (3) “energy system using solar energy or other renewable forms of energy” for “solar energy system”, respectively.

     Subsec. (d).
 [Pub.
-L. 97–321, § 801(b)(1)(F)][/us/pl/97/321/s801/b/1/F], substituted “heating equipment, cooling equipment, or both heating and cooling equipment using solar energy or other renewable forms of energy or with a passive energy energy system using solar energy or other renewable forms of energy” for “solar heating equipment, solar cooling equipment, or both solar heating and solar cooling equipment, or with a passive solar energy system”.
+L. 97–321][/us/pl/97/321], § 801(b)(1)(F), substituted “heating equipment, cooling equipment, or both heating and cooling equipment using solar energy or other renewable forms of energy or with a passive energy energy system using solar energy or other renewable forms of energy” for “solar heating equipment, solar cooling equipment, or both solar heating and solar cooling equipment, or with a passive solar energy system”.

  __Effective Date of 1984 Amendment__

 [Pub.
-L. 98–525, title XIV, § 1405(45)(B)][/us/pl/98/525/s1405/45/B], Oct.
+L. 98–525, title XIV][/us/pl/98/525/tXIV], § 1405(45)(B), Oct.
 19, 1984, [98 Stat.
 2625][/us/stat/98/2625], provided that:

 > “The amendment made by subparagraph (A) \[amending this section\] shall take effect as if it had been included in the amendments made by [section 801 of Public Law 97–321][/us/pl/97/321/s801].”